 Both Maryland (§§2-501(a), 2-404(b)) and Delaware (§211(b)) provide that an annual meeting of stockholders shall be held for the election of directors.
+In Maryland, if the charter or bylaws of a corporation that is an Investment Company as defined in the 1940 Act so provides, the corporation is not required to hold an annual meeting in any year in which the election of directors is not required to be acted upon under the 1940 Act (§2-501(b)).
 In Delaware, directors may be elected by unanimous written consent in lieu of an annual meeting.
-Directors may also be elected by less-than-unanimous written consent, provided all of the directorships to which directors could be elected at an annual meeting held at the effective time of such action are vacant and are filled by such action ( $\S211(b)$ ).
-Unless the charter or certificate of incorporation or the bylaws create classes of directors in which a separate class is elected to office each year (or a Maryland corporation has elected to be subject to Section 3-803 regarding the classification of directors), each director is elected annually to hold office until (1) his successor is duly elected and qualifies $(\S2-404(b)(1)(i))$ or until his earlier resignation or removal $(\S141(b))$ , (2) under the Maryland statute, until the time provided in the terms of any class or series of stock pursuant to which such directors are elected (\$2-404(b)(1)(ii)) or (3) under the Maryland statute, until the time the director no longer meets the qualifications required by the charter or bylaws at the time of his or her election if the charter or bylaws at that time provided for a director's termination for failure to meet such qualifications (§2-404(b)(1)(iii)).
+Directors may also be elected by less-than-unanimous written consent, provided all of the directorships to which directors could be elected at an annual meeting held at the effective time of such action are vacant and are filled by such action (§211(b)).
+Unless the charter or certificate of incorporation or the bylaws create classes of directors in which a separate class is elected to office each year (or a Maryland corporation has elected to be subject to Section 3-803 regarding the classification of directors), each director is elected annually to hold office (1) until his successor is duly elected and qualifies ( $\S2-404(b)(1)(i)$ ) or until his earlier resignation or removal ( $\S141(b)$ ), (2) under the Maryland statute, until the time provided in the terms of any class or series of stock pursuant to which such directors are elected (§2-404(b)(1)(ii)) or (3) under the Maryland statute, until the time the director no longer meets the qualifications required by the charter or bylaws at the time of his or her election if the charter or bylaws at that time provided for a director's termination for failure to meet such qualifications (§2-404(b)(1)(iii)).
 A director's term will not end prematurely if the qualifications in question were adopted after such director's election.